roddhjav/apparmor.d/docs/development/dbus.md

 title: Dbus
 ---

 All dbus rules are labelled under the name of the given profiles that provide dbus data.
-If the profiles were going to change (a renaming, an architectural change), the dbus rules need to be updated accordingly.
+It is one of the value added by this project, as we have profile for *everything*, we can restrict the bus further by limitint connection to a given peer label (the profile name).
+In case of a renaming of a profile, all dbus rules related it this profile need to be updated accordingly.

+## Profiles

+Regardless of the Dbus implementation used (`dbus-daemon` or `dbus-broker`), all dbus daemons are handled under the same set of profiles: [`dbus-system`](https://github.com/roddhjav/apparmor.d/blob/main/apparmor.d/groups/bus/dbus-system), [`dbus-session`](https://github.com/roddhjav/apparmor.d/blob/main/apparmor.d/groups/bus/dbus-session), and [`dbus-accessibility`](https://github.com/roddhjav/apparmor.d/blob/main/apparmor.d/groups/bus/dbus-accessibility).
+This structure largely improves the confinement of each profile.

+To ensure system and session bus are handled by a different profile, a [systemd drop-in](https://github.com/roddhjav/apparmor.d/blob/main/systemd/default/system/dbus.service) configuration file is used to set the specific dbus profile a dbus service must use.

 ## Abstractions